%1$s

 What are the criteria for terming a condition as Sepsis?

-Sepsis may sometimes be difficult to diagnose due to the similarity of its symptoms to other conditions.
-However, doctors usually term a person to have sepsis when the person meets at least two of the following criteria in addition to a physical exam and a blood test for the presence of an infection according to the systemic inflammatory response syndrome (SIRS) definition for sepsis:
+Sepsis may sometimes be difficult to diagnose due to the similarity of its symptoms to those of other conditions.
+However, sepsis specialists usually diagnose a person with sepsis when the individual meets at least two of the following criteria, in addition to a physical exam and a blood test for the presence of an infection, according to the systemic inflammatory response syndrome (SIRS) definition for sepsis.:

 • An increased heart rate (> 90)